haihala/whoops-all-grapplers/docs/how_did_i_do_that_thing.md

 Identical weight paint -> identical movements -> no clipping

 If that didn't work, check that modifiers are in the correct order.

+## Shake

+- Add key frames
+- Go to graph editor
+- Per channel you want to shake:
+  - Select the channel (name turns yellow, NOT check box)
+  - On the right (press n if no panel) select "modifier"
+  - Add a noise modifier
+  - Bigger scale, slower change, 4 is a good default
+  - Strength is amplitude, 0.1 is a good default
+  - Offset them or they are in sync
+- You can copy-paste the modifiers, although clunkily